fingerprintjs/fingerprintjs-pro-svelte/README.md

 # FingerprintJS Pro Svelte

-[Fingerprint](https://fingerprint.com/) is a device intelligence platform offering 99.5% accurate visitor identification
+[Fingerprint](https://fingerprint.com/) is a device intelligence platform offering 99.5% accurate visitor identification.

-FingerprintJS Pro Svelte SDK is an easy way to integrate [Fingerprint Pro](https://fingerprint.com/) into your Svelte or [Svelte-kit](https://kit.svelte.dev/) application.
+FingerprintJS Pro Svelte SDK is an easy way to integrate Fingerprint into your Svelte or [Svelte-kit](https://kit.svelte.dev/) application.
 See example apps in the [examples](./examples) folder.

 ## Requirements